 – Choose a Navel orange.
 They are sweeter, larger and juicier than some other oranges, which is what you want for this sauce.

 – You will need chili sauce to get the spicy kick.
-This is the one I like, but you could swap it for an other chili sauce.
 Try to get a sauce that keeps the chili flakes intact for added texture and look.

 – Toasted sesame oil gives the sauce a deeper flavor, so try not to omit it.
 If you only have regular sesame oil (untoasted), use this one!